 Kids aren't the only ones who like to dress up.
 For some criminals, Halloween provides the perfect opportunity to disguise their identity by donning a costume without looking out of place.
 Here are just a few examples:

-- Several years ago in Cocoa, FL, masked burglars targeted more than 30 businesses during October and the surrounding months.
+- In Cocoa, Florida, masked burglars targeted more than 30 businesses during October and the surrounding months.
 The robbers' costume choices included gorillas, a skull and a ghost.

-- In 2017, a mob of 50 to 60 teens in costume robbed multiple people celebrating the holiday in Alameda, CA.
+- A mob of as many as 50 teens in costume robbed multiple people celebrating the holiday in Alameda, California.

 - One crook brought the slasher series "Halloween" to life at a Seattle business when he put on a Michael Myers mask and violently forced an employee to empty the contents of a cash safe into a bag.